 This tool should be used together with the metrics request template found in the next annex.

-Annex C – Data & Metrics Request Template
+Annex C – Metrics Request Form

 This section contains one of the DMPM WG’s deliverables which is a template request form for future Working Groups and staff should they require possible data not normally made available.
 It is to be used in conjunction with the decision tree in the prior annex.
 The intent is to help guide the requestor to more formally defined the issue or problem to be solved and begin to define requirements in how the request be fulfilled.

-Working Group Data & Metrics Request Form
+Working Group Metrics Request Form